calacademy-research/assembly_etc/categories/scaflens/README.md

 The ```D:28 d:36``` means there were 36 duplicate SCOs found in the contig and that 28 of them were only found in this contig.
 Meaning that 8 were also found in other contigs.
 An entry with an asterisk at the end, ```B:5 C:0 F:0 D:5 d:5 *```,
 means that all of the duplicate SCOs found in this contig have already been seen in larger contigs.

+The compleasm and BUSCO scripts both create a scaflens file with BUSCO stats added to it in the BUSCO output directory after the BUSCO run completes.